 Other bilateral contacts were the talks held between Brunei Darussalam’s then Minister of Health Pehin Dato Adanan and Germany’s then Health Minister Philipp Rösler in Berlin in November 2010 and the visits to Bandar Seri Begawan by German Bundestag delegations in February 2007 and January 2011.

 In April 2013, the Federal Ministry of Health signed a memorandum of understanding with Brunei Darussalam’s Ministry of Health focusing on the further training of doctors and nursing staff.
 In the health care sector, Krankenhaus Nordwest in Frankfurt am Main has since 2010 been successfully assisting Brunei Darussalam in setting up a neurology clinic at the Jerudong Park Medical Centre (JPMC) on the outskirts of the capital city.
-The cooperation – which also includes the basic and further training of doctors and nursing staff – is to be expanded to other areas of medicine.
+The cooperation is to be expanded to other areas of medicine.
 In addition, German universities and the Universiti Brunei Darussalam are collaborating in various fields of research.